2023 Best Value Air Transportation Bachelor's Degree Schools in the Southwest Region

 The average tuition and fees for an out-of-state undergraduate student at Embry-Riddle Prescott are $40,464 a year.
 On average, air transport graduates from Embry-Riddle Prescott take out $23,320 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $1,220.

-You’ll be in good company if you decide to attend University of Oklahoma Norman Campus.
-It ranked #4 on our 2023 Best Value Air Transportation Bachelor’s Degree Schools in the Southwest Region list.
-University of Oklahoma is a fairly large public school located in the suburb of Norman.
+You’ll join some of the best and brightest minds around you if you attend University of Oklahoma Norman Campus.
+The school came in at #4 on this year’s Best Value Air Transportation Bachelor’s Degree Schools in the Southwest Region list.
+University of Oklahoma is a very large public school located in the suburb of Norman.

 Read full report on Air Transportation at Oklahoma State University - Main Campus